SpacemanSpliff99/AmsterdamCoin-v4/doc/developer-notes.md

 Ignoring IDE/editor files
 --------------------------

-In closed-source environments in which everyone uses the same IDE it is common to add temporary files it produces to the project-wide `.gitignore` file.
+In closed-source environments in which everyone uses the same Integrated Development Environment it is common to add temporary files it produces to the project-wide `.gitignore` file.

 However, in open source software such as PuffsCoin Core, where everyone uses their own editors/IDE/tools, it is less common.
 Only you know what files your